router5/router5.github.io/_guides/preventing-navigation.md

 Like Angular 2 and Aurelia routers, _router5_ will ask active components which would be deactivated by a route change if they can be deactivated.

-_router5_ exposes two methods: `registerComponent(name)` and `deregisterComponent(name)` for registering
-active components.
-If a registered component has a `canDeactivate(toState, fromState)` method, it will be invoked when trying to transition to a new route.
-Only one component per route segment can be registered at a time.
+You can register a `canDeactivate(toRoute, fromRoute[, done])` function per node to allow or prevent access to a specific route and its descendents. _router5_ exposes a `.canDeactivate(segment, function)` method for registering them.
+It will. be invoked when trying to transition to a new route.
+Alternatively, instead of passing a function, you can pass a boolean.

 `canDeactivate` methods are invoked from bottom to top.
 If a User is navigating from route `A.1.a` to route `B`, _router5_ will query registered components for segment `A.1.a`, then `A.1`, then `A`.